xarray-contrib/xarray-simlab/doc/framework.rst

 ~~~~~~~~~~~~~~~~~~~

 On-demand variables are like regular variables, except that their
-value is not intended to be computed systematically, e.g., at each
+value is not intended to be computed systematically, e.g., at the
-time step of a simulation, but instead only at a given few
+beginning or at each time step of a simulation, but instead only at a
-times.
-These are declared using :func:`~xsimlab.on_demand` and must
+given few times (or not at all).
+These are declared using
-implement in the same process-ified class a dedicated method that
+:func:`~xsimlab.on_demand` and must implement in the same
+process-ified class a dedicated method -- i.e., decorated with
+``@foo.compute`` where ``foo`` is the name of the variable -- that
-computes their value.
+returns their value.
 They have always ``intent='out'``.

-On-demand variables are useful, e.g., for model diagnostics.
+On-demand variables are useful, e.g., for optional model diagnostics.

 Simulation workflow
 -------------------